What is the petition about?

 How will signing the petition make a difference?

-Your signature on this petition will join with thousands of other names to show NICE that this issue matters hugely – to the MND community and beyond.
+Your signature on this petition joined more than 15,000 other names to show NICE that this issue mattered hugely – to the MND community and beyond.

-We hope that NICE will see the strength of public opinion and will accept that tofersen is worth making an exception to its normal criteria for, giving it a better chance of becoming available on the NHS.
+We hoped that NICE would see both the strength of public opinion and the justice of our position.
+We are delighted that it has now accepted that tofersen is worth making an exception to its normal criteria for, giving it a better chance of becoming available on the NHS.

 What is NICE and what does it do?